 You can schedule page checks so that you can be sure that your reports are all up to date.
 This removes the headache from managing a large amount of work and meeting deadlines.
 By automating the processes that can be done by a computer, you can save time and effort, allowing you to focus on more important aspects of your project.

-6. Prevent negative impact on existing website visitors
+How do I prevent a negative impact on my existing website visitors?

 Moving content between websites can be a time-consuming and challenging task.
 There is always a risk of losing content or introducing errors such as broken links, pages that don’t work on mobile, or outdated content.